An Introduction to Node.js

 - Unit Test Your JavaScript Using Mocha and Chai

 And if you want to start developing apps with any modern JavaScript framework (for example, React or Angular), you’ll be expected to have a working knowledge of Node and npm (or maybe Yarn).
-This is not because you need a Node backend to run these frameworks.
+This isn’t because you need a Node back end to run these frameworks.
 You don’t.
 Rather, it’s because these frameworks (and many, many related packages) are all available via npm and rely on Node to create a sensible development environment in which they can run.

 If you’re interested in finding out what role Node plays in a modern JavaScript app, read The Anatomy of a Modern JavaScript Application.